jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis32.md

 #### v.26
 >Then the man said, "Let me go, for it is daybreak."
 But Jacob replied, "I will not let you go unless you bless me."

 It is evident that, as soon as he felt that he must fall, he grasped the other ‘Man’ with a kind of death-grip, and would not let him go.
-Now, in his weakness, he will prevail.
-While he was so strong, he won not the blessing; but when he became utter weakness, then did he conquer
+Now, in his weakness, he will prevail. **While he was so strong, he won not the blessing; but when he became utter weakness, then did he conquer.**
 #spurgeon

 #### v.28